msb1002/sunbinmun_trial/aboutme.md

 My name is Sun Bin

-- I am a Data Science and Technology student in Hong Kong University of Science and Technology
+Hello!
+My name is Sun Bin MUN, a final year student at Hong Kong University of Science and Technology majoring in BSc in Data Science and Technology.
+I’m also an incoming Technology Analyst in Morgan Stanley Asia Hong Kong.

-- I am passionate in
+Academically, my main interest is Data Analysis, Deep Learning, Algorithmic Trading, and Big Data.
+I also love swimming 🏊🏼‍♂️, golf 🏌🏻, movies 🎥, and traveling 🚅.

-What else do you need?
+I still have a long way to learn, and will record my studies, hobbies, and more!

 ### Notion Pages

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just watch [My Linkedin Profile](https://www.linkedin.com/in/sun-bin-m-335855b8/) and it will answer **all** your questions.